ascandal/inpoly.js/README.md

     - This could give a time complexity of O(log n) but with a slight increase in memory complexity due to the binary search.
 However this strategy is more then likely to give the worst case complexity O(n) most of the time, because it is only really suited for 1D data sets.

+  - A sub gridding method to break down the ractangle into sections could also give a time performance boost if the point distribution is clustered in certain sections.

   - A kd-tree range search method would seem to be the most appropriate.
 This type of search method Performs in time complexity O(log n).

-  - A sub gridding method to break down the ractangle into sections could also give a time performance boost if the point distribution is clustered in certain sections.
+    - This optimization has been implemented using the npm package [static-kdtree](https://www.npmjs.com/package/static-kdtree), for method `sumOfPreprocessedPointsInRectangle`.
+The methodology is sound.
+However memory performance might be achieved by implementing a kd-tree that operates on the same element structure as our ptArray.
+That is, if the ptArray is defined as an array of Points then this must be converted to an array of doubles.

 ## Install